 Everything is dyed with green colour in St Patrick’s Parade: food, drinks, people wearing green clothes with an Irish flag painted n their cheeks.
 The crowd is so big that is actually not possible to walk further between people.
 All the best spots are taken, hundreds of people are watching the parade from their windows and balconies.
-After the parade people continue celebrating in local pubs where tons of beer are being drunk, green beer of course!
+After the St. Patrick’s Parade parade people continue celebrating in local pubs where tons of beer are being drunk, green beer of course!